-You can register for the MLT certification exam directly through the ASCP website, where you’ll first need to complete an application and submit documentation that proves you’re eligible to take the exam.
-To be eligible to take the MLT exam, you’ll need to have completed an MLT associate’s degree program from an accredited college or university within the last five years or have relevant clinical experience within that same time period (in addition to a previously earned associate’s degree.)
+You can register for the MLT certification exam directly through the ASCP website, where you’ll first need to complete an application and submit documentation that proves you’re qualified to take the exam.
+To be qualified to take the MLT exam, you’ll need to have completed an MLT associate’s degree program from an accredited college or university within the last five years or have relevant clinical experience within that same time period (in addition to a previously earned associate’s degree.)

 How Much Does the MLT Exam Cost?

 The cost to apply for and take the MLT (ASCP) certification exam is $215.
 This fee is non-refundable, as it covers the administrative costs of evaluating your application and confirming your eligibility, as well as the costs of administering and grading the exam itself.

 How Many Questions Are On the MLT Exam?

 The MLT (ASCP) certification exam consists of 100 multiple-choice questions administered during a time window of up to 2 ½ hours.
 The MLT exam uses computer-adaptive testing (CAT), which means you will answer multiple-choice questions that get a little harder after every correct answer, and a little easier after every incorrect answer.
 You must answer a question before moving on to the next one; however, you can go back and review or change previous answers once you’ve answered all the questions.

 What Score Do You Need to Pass the MLT Exam?